Humanized/yii2-translation/README.md

 ],
 ```

 Once configured, one or multiple languages should be enabled using the various interfaces provided by the module.
-To get up-and-running quickly, an example is given to enable some languages using the CLI tool provided by the system:
+To get up-and-running quickly, an example is given to enable some languages using the CLI provided by the package:

 ```bash
 $ php yii translation/language/enable en